 Properly formulated and applied, rules of origin should have a neutral effect on trade.
-Arbitrary formulation and application, however, will result in a country expanding its trade restrictive measures, and an increase in the likelihood that such measures will distort trade as mentioned in the section below, "Amending the Rules of Origin for Textile Products".
-Reducing tariffs in broad sectors in the Uruguay Round and strengthening disciplines to antidumping sectors and others, rules of origin may be used as hidden trade restrictive measures.
+Arbitrary formulation and application, however, will result in a country expanding its trade restrictive measures, and an increase in the likelihood that such measures will distort trade as mentioned in section 2.
+(1) (b).
+Reducing tariffs in broad sectors in the Uruguay Round and strengthening disciplines to anti-dumping sectors and others, rules of origin may be used as hidden trade restrictive measures.
 Establishing fair and common international rule in this area is an urgent issue.

-PROBLEMS OF TRADE POLICIES AND MEASURES IN INDIVIDUAL COUNTRIES
+2. PROBLEMS OF TRADE POLICIES AND M EASURES IN INDIVIDUAL COUNTRIES